chaos-mesh/rfcs/text/2022-05-12-multi-cluster-support.md

-For a chaos whose remoteCluster is not nil, the controller will synchronize this resource with the target namespace in the target cluster. “synchronize” is executed in two-ways: distribute the spec from the parent to child, and sync the status from the child to parent.
+For a chaos whose remoteCluster is not nil, the controller will synchronize this resource with the target namespace in the target cluster. “synchronize” is executed in two-ways: distribute the spec from the parent to remote, and sync the status from the remote cluster to parent.
 As we don’t support modifying the spec yet, half of the “synchronize” is executed only once.
-The child chaos resource will be created with some annotations to help the controller find the parent (in parent cluster).
+The remote chaos resource will be created with some annotations to help the controller find the parent (in parent cluster).

 For implementation, the chaos mesh will set up multiple “Managers”, one for each cluster.
 These managers will set up controllers to synchronize the things.